ericsonga/APCSAReview/_sources/Unit1-Getting-Started/topic-1-4-assignment.rst

 With division, another thing to watch out for is dividing by 0.
 An attempt to divide an  integer by zero will result in an **ArithmeticException** to occur.
 Try it in one of the active code windows above.

 Operators can be used to create compound expressions.
-When they are evaluated, operator precedence rules are used, so that \*, /, and % are done before + and -.
+When they are evaluated, **operator precedence** rules are used, so that \*, /, and % are done before + and -.
 However, anything in parentheses is done first.
 It doesn't hurt to put in extra parentheses if you are unsure as to what will be done first.

 |CodingEx| **Coding Exercise:**

 In the example below, try to guess what it will print out and then run it to see if you are right.
+Remember to consider **operator precedence**.

 .. activecode:: compound1
    :language: java